AP US History Exam: The Ultimate Guide 2025

 What is on the AP US History exam?

-The AP US History course consists of 9 units, each covering a different time period of American history.
+The AP US History course consists of 9 units, each covering a different time period of American history and all of them are tested on the exam.
 Here they are, courtesy of the college board:

 You’ll learn about Native American societies as well as how and why Europeans first explored, and then began to colonize, the Americas.